The Scottish National Safe Haven – a secure research environment for health data research

 What data is available in the NSH and how is it accessed by researchers?

-A range of key datasets are available such as hospitalisations, prescribing, COVID vaccinations, census and medical imaging data.
-These are all searchable on the HDR UK Innovation Gateway.
+A range of key datasets are available such as hospitalisations, prescribing, COVID-19 vaccinations, census and medical imaging data.
+These are all searchable on the Health Data Research Innovation Gateway.
 Researchers can access them by applying to the data custodians for permission.
 For health data this is through the NHS Scotland Public Benefit and Privacy Panel (HSC PBPP).
 For census and government datasets this is via the Statistics Public Benefit and Privacy Panel (SPBPP).

 What is the current maturity level of the NSH, and how do you see this evolving over the coming months?